EvanSkiStudios/Raccoon-Mischief/README.md

 ## Effects
 * Respawn Effect -> swaps the locations of the respawned player and a random player
 * Generated Loot is now random between structure generated loot
+* Monsters now have a 25% chance to get enchanted loot and a 1/100 chance for teh bow they are holding to be have the explosive enchant

 ## Enchantments
 * Explosive -> makes things explosive!!